fhightower/onemillion/README.rst

 The code described above is fine if you are only making one or two calls or if storage space is a concern, but it is suggested that you cache the lists if feasible so as to limit traffic to the domain lists.

+**NOTE:** currently, the 'No caching' configuration will throw an error.
+This will be updated and handled when `issue #12 <https://github.com/fhightower/onemillion/issues/12>`_ is fixed.

 Custom Cache Location
 ---------------------